Fitness After Age 40: Reaching your goals at any age

 Looking back, it may at first seem this mindset was indeed accurate.
 After all, old photographs of family members often show a person who appears older than we know them to be by today’s standards.

-To be sure, in today’s youth oriented culture, some of the change we see in people’s appearances as compared to yesteryear can be attributed to hair coloring, plastic surgery, Botox injections or other techniques.
+To be sure, in today’s youth-oriented culture, some of the changes we see in people’s appearances as compared to yesteryear can be attributed to hair coloring, plastic surgery, Botox injections, or other techniques.

 But there is more to it than that.

 In the past, it seems many people lived their lives according to a self fulfilling prophecy.

 Since the prevailing thought process was that it is “all downhill” after age 40, most people subconsciously adapted their lifestyles to match this mentality.

 Gaining weight was simply accepted as an unavoidable change of life.
 Loss of muscle tone, aches, and pains, and cutting back on once-loved activities were considered part of the normal aging process.

 Here is the harsh truth.
 The average person was shortchanging themselves.
 They were resigning themselves to a reduced level of energy and fitness too early in life.

 Many people today are still living their lives according to this inaccurate and outdated mindset.